 The Companion Hostel Bangkok

 What are your insider tips for Bangkok?
+Which hidden places can you recommend?
 We look forward to your comments and experiences!